Profile information Member settings

 An APD covers:

-• the organisation’s data retention and deletion policies - these are the policies the organisation has in place regarding the processing of such data.
+• the organisation’s data retention and deletion policies - these are the policies the organisation has in place regarding the processing of personal data.
 Any such policies should be made available to the individuals whose data is being processed

-• a retention period for the specific data - this is how long the data in question will be kept for by the organisation
+• retention period for the specific data - this is how long the data in question will be kept for by the organisation

-Do I need an APD?
+Does my organisation need an APD?

 Special category 'sensitive' personal data